xcporter/MetaView/README.md

 ## Generate Uml

-Once you've added some chart closured in your build.gradle file, a task called `generateUmlDiagrams` will be added to your gradle project under the documentation group.
+Once you've added some chart closures in your build.gradle file, a task called `generateUmlDiagrams` will be added to your gradle project under the documentation group.

 Charts will be saved in your project's build directory by default, in a folder called